Space rock: Origins: 1950s–1960s

-Peak: 1970s-1980s
+Peak: 1970s–1980s

 In the early 1970s, West Germany's kosmische Musik ("cosmic music") scene developed among artists who explored "spacy", ambient instrumental soundscapes.
 The term is frequently used as a synonym of krautrock, but may also be used as a German analogue to the English term "space rock".
 These artists often explored electronic music, synthesizers, and themes related to space or otherworldliness.
 Examples included artists like Ash Ra Tempel, Tangerine Dream, Popol Vuh, and Klaus Schulze.

 In early 1971, Pink Floyd began writing the song that would become known as "Echoes", from the 1971 album Meddle.
 The song was performed from April until September 1971, with an alternative set of lyrics, written about two planets meeting in space.
-Before the Meddle album released, the lyrics were changed to an aquatic theme, because of the band's concern that they were being labelled as a space rock band.

 A major album in the history of space rock was Hawkwind's Space Ritual (1973), a two-disc live album advertised as "88 minutes of brain-damage" documenting Hawkwind's 1972 tour that included a liquid light show and lasers, nude dancers (notably the earth-mother figure Stacia), wild costumes and psychedelic imagery.
 This hard-edged concert experience attracted a motley but dedicated collection of psychedelic drug users, science-fiction fans and motorcycle riders.
 The science fiction author Michael Moorcock collaborated with Hawkwind on many occasions and wrote the lyrics for many of the spoken-word sections on Space Ritual.

-In Europe, Hungarian band Omega was the biggest space rock band with albums Time Robber (1976), Skyrover (1978), and Gammapolis (1979).
+In Europe, Hungarian band Omega produced albums such as Time Robber (1976), Skyrover (1978), and Gammapolis (1979).
 Other European bands include the progressive rock groups Eloy and Nektar.
 Nektar, who were known for having a rhythmic liquid/slide light show at their concerts, released their album Journey to the Centre of the Eye in 1971.

-From 1980s to 1990s, Magic Mushroom Band and Ozric Tentacles released space rock albums.

-1990s revival

-Shoegazing, stoner rock/metal and noise pop genres emerged in the mainstream with the explosion of bands such as Julian Cope, Swervedriver, Slowdive, the Verve, My Bloody Valentine, Flying Saucer Attack, Klaus Schulze, Ride, the Flaming Lips, Orange Goblin, Spacemen 3, Spiritualized, Mercury Rev, Godspeed You!
-Black Emperor, Monster Magnet, The Brian Jonestown Massacre, Richard Ashcroft, David Jackson, Magic Mushroom Band, and Ozric Tentacles.
-The sonic experimentation and emphasis placed on texture by these bands led their music to be dubbed "space rock".
+Another European band of the period were the French Rockets, formed in 1974 and relocated to Italy in 1978.